melvincwng/AWS-Cloud-Practitioner-Essentials-Training/README.md

 4. Do some udemy courses on AWS Cloud Practitioner through NLB udemy account or Work udemy account
 5. Do some mock-exam questions (e.g. AWS Certified Cloud Practitioner Brain Dumps etc)
 6. Refer to 'Additional Resources' to prepare for the exam as well

+## Addendum
+The notes/resources stated here can be used to prepare you for the [AWS Cloud Practitioner Certification Exam](https://aws.amazon.com/certification/certified-cloud-practitioner/).